Uranus and Neptune as methane planets: producing icy giants from refractory planetesimals: Growth of the Outer Planets and Accretion of Solids

 We can divide the chemical processes that act on high-Z materials into three distinct stages in the evolution: initial ablation of planetesimals, their subsequent rainout and the long-term global evolution of the planet.
 For the first stage, we use our planetesimal ablation code.
 Thus, we consider the values listed in Table \ref{tab:ablationTP} to represent the relevant conditions.
 Cross referencing these values with Table \ref{tab:STANJAN}, it is clear that pebbles and small planetesimals are dissolved in the atmosphere early-on and experience conditions that drive the chemistry towards methane and water.
 Large planetesimals on the other hand might break up due to ram-pressure at locations where the conditions are more inclined to drive the chemistry towards less CH$_4$ and more CO (and even CO$_2$), while H$_2$O also diminishes.

 The second stage is rainout of high-Z materials towards the core.
 This process is included in our growth code for Uranus, however without explicitly accounting for chemistry, and only for mono-sized large planetesimals.
-We can nevertheless use it to approximately estimate the possible range in T-P conditions in the region of the atmosphere that contains hydrogen, as marked by the arrows in Figures \ref{fig:BodenheimerCode1_35}-\ref{fig:BodenheimerCode2_65}.
+We can nevertheless use it to approximately estimate the possible range in T-P conditions in the region of the atmosphere that contains hydrogen, as marked by the arrows in the various panel of Figure \ref{fig:BodenheimerCode}.
 Increase in both temperature and pressure during rainout may result in the chemistry moving either towards methane or carbon monoxide.
 It is hard to determine the outcome without including explicit feedbacks in the code.

 The third stage occurs on long timescales and involves the global thermal evolution of the entire planet as it cools and contracts.
 We then expect a decrease in temperature and increase in pressure, overall.
-As an example, the present day pressures in the H+He outer envelope of Uranus and Neptune could be as high as a few hundred GPa (see Figure \ref{fig:CH4_internal_composition}) which is approximately three orders of magnitudes more than those obtained with our growth code for Uranus' early evolution (see Figure \ref{fig:BodenheimerCode2_65}).
+As an example, the present day pressures in the H+He outer envelope of Uranus and Neptune could be as high as a few hundred GPa (see Figure \ref{fig:CH4_internal_composition}) which is approximately three orders of magnitudes more than those obtained with our growth code for Uranus' early evolution (see Figure \ref{fig:BodenheimerCode}).

 Table \ref{tab:STANJAN} generally shows that high temperature drives the chemistry towards carbon monoxide.
 However, keeping the same high temperature while increasing the pressure, always drives the chemistry back in the opposite direction, towards water and methane.
 This can be qualitatively understood from Le Chatelier's principle, which states that chemistry will move in the direction that undoes the pressure increase, i.e. in the direction of fewer molecules (the right hand side of Equation \ref{eq:carbonmonoxide}).
 Therefore, if we use our random statistical code to represent the more evolved state of the planet, we expect the chemistry to move towards methane.